augustinh22/msc_markdown/source/03_AppliedExample.md

 ### SIAM™

 This implementation incorporates multiple semantic semi-concept granularities generated by the Satellite Image Automatic Mapper™ (\acs{SIAM}™, release 88v7), thus enabling semantic queries [@baraldiSatelliteImageAutomatic2018].
 Spectral-based image pre-classification, as implemented by \acs{SIAM}™, divides the feature space of a multi-spectral image into semantic semi-concepts using a knowledge-based approach, in contrast to data-driven approaches (e.g. supervised classification) [@baraldiAutomaticSpectralRuleBasedPreliminary2010; @baraldiSatelliteImageAutomatic2011; @baraldiSatelliteImageAutomatic2018].
+It could also be called colour naming, as the resulting semi-categories describe the spectral information a pixel can offer.

-Assuming images are calibrated to a minimum of \ac{ToA} reflectance, these semi-concepts are comparable and therefore transferable between multiple images and optical sensors without any additional user-defined parameterisation (i.e. fully automatic).
+Assuming images are calibrated to a minimum of \ac{ToA} reflectance, semi-concepts generated by \acs{SIAM}™ are comparable and therefore transferable between multiple images and optical sensors without any additional user-defined parameterisation (i.e. fully automatic).
 This is the only software used in the workflow that is closed-source.
 Refer to \autoref{sec:semantic_enrichment} for a bit more information.

 ### Open-Source Software

 This implementation had the overarching goal of using as much open-source software and tools as possible.
-This included working exclusively with Linux, Python, conda environments, git for versioning, the \ac{ODC}, PostgreSQL, Jupyter notebooks for interactive analysis, \acs{GDAL} for creating a mosaic of tiled results and \acs{QGIS} for any additional, basic calculations, visualisation outside the Jupyter notebooks and cartographic layouts.
+This included working exclusively with Linux, Python, conda and virtual environments, git for versioning, the \ac{ODC}, PostgreSQL, Jupyter notebooks for interactive analysis, \acs{GDAL} for creating a mosaic of tiled results and \acs{QGIS} for any additional, basic calculations, visualisation outside the Jupyter notebooks and cartographic layouts.

 #### Linux